 - Consider all relevant facts.
 Consider if the incident(s) are a one off, have gained in frequency or severity, show little signs of abating.
 This should not be a rash decision.
 It should be a last resort. - Allows the child to give his/her version of the facts.
-For children with SEND allow any medium for the child to give their views. - Speak to any witnesses individually.
+Allow any medium for the child to give their views. - Speak to any witnesses individually.